Everything you need to know about holidaying in the Whitsundays

 What to do there

 When you’re visiting a destination with 74 islands to explore – you’re not going to be short of things to do.
-In fact, we’ve got over 100 things to tick off, during your stay.
+In fact, we’ve got all of these things to tick off, during your stay.

 If that list is a little overwhelming, we’d recommend starting with the highlights and planning your trip according to this list of jaw-dropping Whitsundays experiences.